 Suppliers also do not always like change.
 Activate and reward them to make a success of this project.

-ICreative provides Basware and Kofax partner, purchase to pay and e-invoicing solutions to large companies, multinationals, educational and government institutions.
+As Basware and Kofax partner, ICreative delivers purchase to pay and e-invoicing solutions to large corporations and institutions.
 Our solutions offer more control on business spend and less complexity of the purchase to pay process.
-Regardless of the ERP systems in use, such as SAP, Oracle and Microsoft, and regardless of the number of countries, offices, currencies, languages and suppliers in scope.